chmarti1/wstrike/README.md

 By default the `pi` user should be allowed to run this command in RaspbianOS.

 This performs a number of steps:
+- Apt installs libasound2 and its headers (requires internet)
 - The python package manager, `pip` is upgraded (requires internet)
 - The `pyalsaaudio` package and its dependencies is installed (requires internet)
 - The `wstrike` system user is created with a home at `/usr/local/wstrike`